-Not a chain in sight, these guys know their beans – and what to do with them.
+Not a large chain in sight, these guys know their beans – and what to do with them.

 1. Coffee Island

-Perfect for coffee nerds, you can make your own customised coffee blend at the recently-opened Coffee Island - just moments away from Leicester Square and Covent Garden.
+Perfect for coffee nerds, you can make your own customised coffee blend at Coffee Island – just moments away from Leicester Square and Covent Garden.
 You can even choose how your coffee is brewed, including pour over, Chemex, AeroPress, Syphon and cold drip.

 3. Ground Control